ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/plummm/CVE-2022-27666](https://github.com/plummm/CVE-2022-27666) :  ![starts](https://img.shields.io/github/stars/plummm/CVE-2022-27666.svg) ![forks](https://img.shields.io/github/forks/plummm/CVE-2022-27666.svg)

 ## CVE-2022-27438
- Caphyon Ltd Advanced Installer 19.2 was discovered to contain a remote code execution (RCE) vulnerability via the Update Check function.
+ Caphyon Ltd Advanced Installer 19.3 and earlier and many products that use the updater from Advanced Installer (Advanced Updater) are affected by a remote code execution vulnerability via the CustomDetection parameter in the update check function.
+To exploit this vulnerability, a user must start an affected installation to trigger the update check.